Shoaib-Imrann/front-end-projects/mini-projects/web-layout/README.md

 ## Preview

-A simple one page layput
+A simple one page layout

 Visit the site - https://web-layout-rho.vercel.app